AI assistant integration (MCP)

 | 1.
 Install Overshow | Install the desktop app and complete onboarding as normal. |

-Local-only setups need no extra flags.
+Local-only setups need no extra consent.
 Cloud setups require the opt-in described above.

 What to expect in practice

-A few realistic scenarios, assuming MCP is enabled and connected:
+A few realistic scenarios, assuming the integration is enabled and connected:

 | Scenario | What happens |